jodydadescott/keytab-token-broker/README.md

        auth_base
        split(input.claims.service.keytab,",")[_] == input.principal
     }
-  # This is the lifetime of the nonce.
-When a new nonce is created its valid live
+  # This is the lifetime of a Nonce.
+The format is Golang time.Duration.
-  # will be Unix epoch seconds of creation time plus this value.
-If set it must be
-  # zero or greater.
-If it is set to zero or left unset it will be set to the default
-  # of 60 seconds.
-  nonceLifetime: 60
+  nonceLifetime: 1m0s

-  # This is the lifetime of a keytab in seconds.
-This is determined by calculating the
+  # This is the lifetime of a Keytab.
+The format is Golang time.Duration.
-  # periods since epoch of this value.
-The life starts at the top of each period and ends
-  # at the next periods beginning.
-If it is set to zero or left unset it will be set to
-  # the default of 60 seconds.
   keytabLifetime: 60

   # This is the random seed that principal passwords are derived from.
 This must be kept